 The Company is subject to a broad range of foreign, federal, state and local environmental, health and safety laws and regulations, including those governing discharges to air, soil and water, the management, treatment and disposal of hazardous substances, solid waste and hazardous wastes, the investigation and remediation of contamination resulting from historical site operations and releases of hazardous substances, the recycling of packaging and the health and safety of employees.
 Compliance initiatives could result in significant costs, which could negatively impact the Company's consolidated financial position, results of operations or cash flows.
-Any failure to comply with environmental or health and safety laws and regulations or other sanctions.
+Any failure to comply with environmental or health and safety laws and regulations or any permits and authorizations required thereunder could subject the Company to fines, corrective action or other sanctions.